ReubenBond/orleans/README.md

 ![A grain is composed of a stable identity, behavior, and state](assets/grain_formulation.png)

 The fundamental building block in any Orleans application is a *grain*.
 Grains are entities comprising user-defined identity, behavior, and state.
-Grain identities are user-defined keys which make make Grains always available for invocation.
+Grain identities are user-defined keys which make Grains always available for invocation.
 Grains can be invoked by other grains or by external clients such as Web frontends, via strongly-typed communication interfaces (contracts).
 Each grain is an instance of a class which implements one or more of these interfaces.

 Grains can have volatile and/or persistent state that can be stored in any storage system.
 As such, grains implicitly partition application state, enabling automatic scalability and simplifying recovery from failures.
 Grain state is kept in memory while the grain is active, leading to lower latency and less load on data stores.